-Choosing between the fantastic Ducati Multistrada 950 S and capable Triumph Tiger 900 GT is tougher than you’d imagine.
+Ducati Multistrada 950 S vs Triumph Tiger 900 GT comparison

 Of all the ways one can experience a motorcycle, nothing beats the feeling of riding down the road at a quick pace.
 With the scenery passing by, the wind flowing over you and the exhaust note filling up your senses as the engine chugs along, it is nothing short of surreal.
 And what better way to do so than on a big-capacity adventure tourer?
 To be specific, the road-biased ones with alloy wheels, decent ground clearance, suspension travel and ergonomics that’ll make a 1,000km trip seem like a walk in the park.